rusefi/dfu_java/windows_driver/README.txt

+Windows 10:

+1) to allow unsigned driver:
+bcdedit /set nointegritychecks off reboot install driver bcdedit /set nointegritychecks on

+2) to override default driver:
+Device manager,
+right-click on the existing entry,
+Update driver,
+Browse my computer ...,
+Let me pick ...,
+Have disk,
+Browse to the driver's folder,
+Select its inf file,
+Open,
+OK,
+select the correct hardware from the list if there are multiple entries shown, Next, then it will install even if it older or less suitable.

 libusb 1.0 (WinUSB) Windows USB driver for 32 and 64 bit platforms.

 This directory contains the necessary files to install a USB device as a WinUSB